Beyond the Beach: The Must-Visit Cenotes Around Cancún

 But, if you find yourself wanting even more while visiting Cancun, I have a little something for you – Cancun cenotes.

-There are many cenotes just a little drive away and among all the things to do in Cancun you should include a visit to a cenote.
+There are many cenotes just a little drive away, and among all the things to do in Cancun, you should include a visit to a cenote.

 Today, I’ll tell you all about those cenotes, and where and how to find them.
 But before that, if you don’t already know, let me tell you what cenotes are, how they form, and their significance in Mayan history.